filecoin-project/specs/src/algorithms/expected_consensus/_index.md

 The miner gets to draw one such challenge ticket per sector they have committed and must then compare the value derived from the challenge ticket against a target to determine whether they are eligible to mine.
 This is called finding a winning ticket.

-The target is set as follows, for each ticket and its associated sector:
+The target is set as follows, for each sector sampled for a ticket from the miner's `ProvingSet` and the number of sectors in the set:
 `target = activePowerInSector/networkPower * EC.ExpectedLeaders * numSectorsMiner / numSectorsSampled`

 The target ensures that the miner can express the power across all of their sectors through the tickets they have sampled.
-Specifically, on expectation, checking `numSectorsSampled` challenge tickets in every epoch, a miner will find `minerPower * EC.ExpectedLeaders` winning tickets per round on expectation.
+Specifically, on expectation, checking `numSectorsSampled` (with `numSectorsSampled = ceil(len(provingSet) * EPoStSamplingRate)`) challenge tickets in every epoch, a miner will find `minerPower * EC.ExpectedLeaders` winning tickets per round on expectation.

 We show this below, removing division for ease of implementation: